Allison Deutermann

 > View CV

 Allison K. Deutermann joined Baruch's faculty in 2009.
 She specializes in early modern literature and culture, with an emphasis on theater and performance.
 At Baruch, she teaches classes on Shakespeare and sixteenth- and seventeenth-century drama as well as British Literature Survey I and Great Works (2800).
 Her first book, Listening for Theatrical Form in Early Modern England (2016), examines the impact of hearing on the formal and generic development of early modern drama.
 She has co-edited two books, Publicity and the Early Modern Stage: People Made Public (2021) and Formal Matters: Reading the Materials of English Renaissance Literature (2013), as well as a special section of the journal Renaissance Drama on early modern affective ecologies.
-Her essays have appeared in Shakespeare Quarterly, Renaissance Drama, ELR, and other venues.
+Her essays have appeared in PMLA, Shakespeare Quarterly, Renaissance Drama, ELR, and other venues.
 She is currently completing a book on celebrity and dramatic character in early modern England.

 Education